How to Have a Successful Start at Breastfeeding - Baby Chick

 The Simply Sublime Nursing Bra| Baby Chick

-With these bras, you will be set no matter what you’re doing.
+You will be set with these bras no matter what you’re doing.
 Having them ready to go before you have your baby means you won’t have to think twice about doing research and rush ordering them in the middle of the night postpartum.

 Doing skin-to-skin immediately after birth isn’t always possible for every woman since some babies need immediate medical attention, but as soon as you can hold your baby, place her on your chest and do skin-to-skin.
 There are so many incredible benefits when it comes to skin-to-skin, and one of those benefits is it can help with initial breastfeeding.
 This is why I recommend wearing a nursing bra like this one during labor that is easy to pull down and connects either in the back or in the front so that you can quickly place baby on your bare chest.
 After birth, you won’t want to pull something over your head.